weaversa/cryptol-course/labs/Language/Basics.md

 ```

 The first example defaults to type `Integer`.
 In the second, 1-bit
-addition is explicitly stateed so that the computation is essentially
+addition is explicitly stated so that the computation is essentially
 modular addition (XOR).
 The third shows that `^^` is exponentiation.

 The division (`/`) operation is not what a mathematician imagines in